MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 $Parameters = @{
     Name = 'VMSFiles'
     Path = 'C:\ClusterStorage\Volume1\VMFiles'
-    ChangeAccess = 'Users'
+    ChangeAccess = 'CONTOSO\Finance Users','CONTOSO\HR Users'
     FullAccess = 'Administrators'
 }
 New-SmbShare @Parameters
 ```

-This command creates an SMB share named `VMSFiles` and grants Change permissions to the local
+This command creates an SMB share named `VMSFiles` and grants Change permissions to the domain
-`Users` group, and Full Access permissions to the local `Administrators` group.
+groups `CONTOSO\Finance Users` and `CONTOSO\HR Users`.
+Full Access permissions to the builtin
+`Administrators` group.

 This example uses splatting to pass parameter values from the `$Parameters` variable to the command.
 Learn more about [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).